 A. Do you really want to get and stay sober?
 Are you ready to go to any lengths, to do whatever it takes, to get and stay sober?

 Pay particular attention to the second part of this question.
-A lot of people have a desire to stay sober if it is convenient and not too hard, or does not require "giving up too much."
+Many people have a desire to stay sober if it’s not too hard or doesn’t require "giving up too much."
 Are you willing to make it the number one priority in your life, with no ifs or buts?

-Think this all the way through, examine the short-term and the long-term consequences.
-Think in terms of the emotional and physical toll it will take on you, and the effects your actions will have on your family and friends.
-How difficult will it be for you to reengage in recovery should you lapse or relapse?
+Think this all the way through—examine the short-term and long-term consequences.
+Think of the emotional and physical toll it will take on you and the effects it’ll have on your loved ones.
+How difficult will it be for you to re-engage in recovery should you relapse?

-C. Identify your top 5 relapse warning signs and put them in order of importance.
+C. Identify your top 5 relapse warning signs and list them in order of importance.

-D. For each of the items identified in the previous section, write out the problems they generated for you or those around you.
+D. For each item identified in the previous section, write out the problems they generated for you or those around you.

-2. (Example: "Is this all there is?" – I began to question if the amount of happiness that I had was worth all the effort.)
+- (Example: "Is this all there is?" – I began to question if the amount of happiness I had was worth all the effort.)

-E. Now for each of the problems you've identified on #3, list some action you can take to prevent the problem from expanding and getting worse.
-It is important to make sure that your solutions are specific, achievable, timely and measurable, if possible.
+E. For each problem identified in section C, list some actions you can take to prevent the problem from getting worse.
+It is important to make sure that your solutions are specific, achievable, timely, and measurable, if possible.

-1. (Example: Withdrawing from people – I can go visit my family this weekend.
+- (Example: Withdrawing from people – I can visit my family this weekend.
 I can go to a 12 Step meeting at 8:00 p.m. tonight.)

-2. (Example: "Is this all there is?"
-I can write a list of 10 things that I am grateful for right now that I did not have when I was using.
-I can make a list of goals and see if their realistic, then write out exact steps to achieve each one.)
+- (Example: "Is this all there is?" – I can write a list of 10 things that I’m grateful for right now that I didn’t have when I was using.
+I can make a list of goals and see if they’re realistic, then write out specific steps to achieve each one.)

-F. List any resources you may need to help you deal with each of the problems listed on #3, and begin to set up any groundwork needed.
+F. List any resources needed to help you deal with each problem listed in section C, and set up any required groundwork.

-2. (Example: "Is this all there is?" one of my goals is to take some courses the local community college.
-I call or browse online to find out what the college entrance requirements are and what courses are available.)
+- (Example: "Is this all there is?"
+One of my goals is to take some courses at the local community college.
+I can call or browse online to find out what the college entrance requirements are and what courses are available.)

 How did you do?
 I'll bet that was a little bit more difficult than you anticipated.
-Don't worry, or get discouraged.
-The idea here is that you're thinking about the emotions you're feeling and actions you're taking.
+Don't worry or get discouraged.
+The idea here is to think about the emotions you're feeling and the actions you're taking.
 These will all work together to help develop a strong foundation for continued recovery.

-Now, let's look at the bio-psycho-socio-spiritual elements of addiction and device a prevention/action plan.
+Now, let's look at the bio-psycho-socio-spiritual elements of addiction and devise a relapse prevention plan.

-One of our most basic instincts is the desire to be physically well.
+One of our most basic instincts is the desire for physical wellness.
 There are certain areas that we can address to help improve our physical well-being.
-Write down the action you will take to address it and the time frame you will have it done by.
+Please write down the action you will take to address it and the time frame you need to achieve it.

 A. Have you had a thorough physical checkup, including blood work with a hepatitis screen?

-Hepatitis is a very real consequence of substance abuse, yet it's not commonly included in a routine blood screening.
+Hepatitis is a serious consequence of substance abuse, yet it's not commonly included in a routine blood screening.
 In my personal experience, I discovered I had hepatitis after being sober for 15 years.
-All my doctors simply missed it.

-B. Are you eating in a healthy manner?
+B. Are you eating healthily?
 Do you need to change your eating habits?

-Drinking alcohol, or using drugs, for an extended period of time can severely interfere with the intake of vitamins, especially vitamin B. It is a great idea to take a multivitamin every day and eat food that will nourish your body back to health.
+Abusing drugs or alcohol for an extended period can severely interfere with the intake of vitamins, especially vitamin B. A relapse prevention plan should include taking a daily multivitamin and eating food that nourishes your body back to health.

 C. Are you getting proper exercise?

-The concept of "move a muscle change a thought" is a good way to combat cravings, but physical exercise also releases natural feel-good chemicals in the brain.
+The concept of "move a muscle, change a thought" is a good way to combat cravings.
+However, physical exercise also releases natural feel-good chemicals in the brain.

 If you are not sleeping regularly, you will obviously be tired.
-However, this can cause an inability to think clearly, and be more susceptible to depression and anxiety which are clearly relapse triggers.
-If you need help or suggestions for sleep, look up proper sleep hygiene and get yourself on a consistent routine.
+Besides, this can cause an inability to think clearly and increase vulnerability to depression and anxiety, among other relapse triggers.
+If you need help or suggestions for sleep, look up proper sleep hygiene, and get yourself on a consistent routine.